 After two years as a Post-doctoral Research Scholar at Arizona State University, I joined the Department of Educational Foundations, Leadership, and Technology at Auburn University.
 Currently, I am working on projects that explore neoliberal technocratic policies that are reshaping teacher education worldwide.
 David Berliner and I have co-edited a special issue of Education Policy Analysis Archives titled “Navigating the Contested Terrain of Teacher Education Policy and Practice.”
-With the support of American Fellowship from the American Association of University Women, I am conducting a research project that examines how intermediary organizations construct and disseminate knowledge for teacher education policies.
+With the support of American Fellowship from the American Association of University Women, I conducted a research project that examined how intermediary organizations construct and disseminate knowledge for teacher education policies.

 Across my scholarship and my teaching, I am committed to the issues of social justice, equity, diversity, and decolonial ethics.
 To support my commitments to these issues, I was selected as a 2016 Concha Delgado Gaitan Presidential Fellow and received an honorable mention for the Douglas Foley Early Career Award from the Council on Anthropology and Education, American Anthropological Association.

 In my free time, I enjoy reading, taking long walks, swimming, and cooking.